smcantab/chen5595-fall2020/docs/index.md

 **TA office hours**:

 ## Communication
 **Class discussion**: Please use Piazza ([sign-up link](https://piazza.com/umn/fall2020/chen5595)) for anything technical e.g. homework or general project-related questions, or anything else that applies broadly to the class.
-I encourage you to post your questions on Piazza and to try to answer your classmates' work through questions.
+I encourage you to post your questions on Piazza and to try answering your classmates' questions.
 You can do so anonymously if you do not feel comfortable asking or answering a question publicly.

 **Assignments**: will be posted on [Canvas course page](https://canvas.umn.edu/courses/193402).
 Also submit your work via Canvas.